TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (5).
 Data_new:
 ----------------------------------
-A folder containing the simulation results.
+A folder containing Rdata files the simulation results.